pnp/sp-dev-fx-webparts/README.md

 ```

 ## Authors
 This repository's contributors are all community members who volunteered their time to share code samples.
-Work is done as an open source community project, which each sample contained in their own solution.
+Work is done as an open source community project, with each sample contained in their own solution.

 ## Contributions